eirikgr/FYS5555/ML_Analysis/Anaconda_setup/README.md

 Follow the temporary instructions to set up Anaconda with the required packages.
-They will be updated soon and python3 will be used instead of python2.
+They will be updated soon and python3 will probably be used instead of python2.

 # Setting up the environment (linux)